Kingxukai/linux/Documentation/networking/iou-zcrx.rst

                         MAP_ANONYMOUS | MAP_PRIVATE,
                         0, 0);

-This refill ring consists of some space for the header, followed by an array of ``struct io_uring_zcrx_rqe``::
+This refill ring consists of some space for the woke header, followed by an array of ``struct io_uring_zcrx_rqe``::

   size_t rq_entries = 4096;